 Physical, emotional, and social effects of kidney cancer

 Palliative care focuses on improving a patient’s condition by helping them to manage and relieve symptoms.
 The care extends support not just to the patients but also to their loved ones.
 It also focuses on the non-medical needs of cancer patients, like managing finances.
 Palliative care is independent of the age, cancer stage or type of patient.
-Palliative care works best when it is begun right after a cancer diagnosis.
+Palliative care works best when it begins right after a cancer diagnosis.
 This helps prevent the cancer condition and its symptoms and side effects from aggravating.
 Palliative focuses on improving the comfort and quality of a patient’s life.
 Palliative care enhances the effectiveness of active treatment.
 Sometimes a patient may receive chemotherapy, surgery or radiation therapy as palliative care.

 Patients should talk with their health care team about the aim of each treatment option, about the probable side effects and the available palliative care options before the active treatment begins.